Azure-Samples/alz-terraform-sub-vending-demo-with-terraform-cloud-and-github/README.md

 #### Generate a Terraform Cloud API Token

+> Note you must be an owner of the TFC organization.
+We need this permission so that we can create and manage teams.

 1. Login to Terraform Cloud
 1. Click the user image in the top left and select `User Settings`
 1. Navigate to `Tokens` and click `Create an API token`